 Calling our business Atlas Translations, I am always keen to point out that we don't just "do translation"!

-We've always offered spoken interpreting, proofreading and typesetting, and due to clients' requests since 1991, we've added sign language interpreting, Braille, SEO work, telephone research and a whole lot more.
+Since 1991, we've offered spoken interpreting, proofreading, and typesetting services.
+At clients' requests, we've added SEO work, telephone research, and a whole lot more.
 If you think you don't need any other services, think again.

-Do you need proofreading, or certified translations?
+Do you need proofreading or certified translations?
 Do you need your translations notarised?
-Do you need expertise checking facts, testing web links and so on?
-Can we help with layout or subtitles, voiceover or transcription?
+Do you need expertise checking facts, testing web links, and so on?
+Did you know we can help with layout, subtitles, voiceover, and transcription?

-When it comes to telling clients, we could just fire off an email to tell our clients, hey look what else we do (ie look at our other services).
-But instead we try to build a relationship with each client, looking carefully at what they do, asking questions about the work we do, and seeing if there is anything else we can help with.
+When it comes to telling clients what we do, we could just send an email saying, "Hey, look what else we do!" and add a link to our other services.

-Clients are delighted to find that we can handle projects, especially multi-lingual projects, from start to finish.
+Instead, we try to build a relationship with each client, carefully reviewing their work, asking questions about it, and seeing if there is anything else we can help with.
+Clients are delighted to find that we can handle projects, especially multilingual projects, from start to finish.